TAGC-NetworkBiology/ArchiHeart/README.md

 The **input** folder contains the input data.
 Some are already present at repository clone, other will be downloaded from Zenodo (see below).

-The **script** folder contains the code used to execute the varios analysis steps.
+The **script** folder contains the code used to execute the various analysis steps.

 The **src** code contain python OOP code used during the analysis to manage the data coming from the SQlite database.